Minnesota State University, Mankato: Edina

-Owatonna Campus
+Owatonna

-Located on the southwest side of Owatonna, the Owatonna College and University Center was established on 27 acres by the state to meet the needs of college graduates in the Owatonna area.
-This site is a collaboration of Minnesota State University, Mankato, South Central College, and Riverland Community College to provide lower division liberal arts, career and technical education, and upper division and graduate-level studies in one location.
-On average 4,000 students attend this location for-credit coursework.
+The state established Owatonna College and University Center on 27 acres on Owatonna's southwest side to meet the needs of college graduates in the Owatonna area.
+This site is a collaboration of Minnesota State University, Mankato, South Central College, and Riverland Community College to provide lower-division liberal arts, career, and technical education, and upper-division and graduate-level studies in one location.
+On average 4,000 students do for-credit coursework at this location.

-Normandale Partnership Center
+Normandale partnership center

-A partnership center was established in 2012 to offer several targeted bachelor's degree in the southwest Twin Cities area at Normandale Community College in Bloomington.
-Several trial programs originally offered at the Normandale Center such as the Twin Cities Engineering program were expanded to other Minnesota State system community colleges in 2016.
+In 2012, a partnership center was established to offer several targeted bachelor's degree in the southwest Twin Cities area at Normandale Community College in Bloomington.
+Several trial programs originally offered at the Normandale Center, such as the Twin Cities engineering program, were expanded to other Minnesota State system community colleges in 2016.

 Student life

-Mankato is widely considered to be a college town, with 32.1% of the population between the ages of 15 and 24.
-In 2017, Schools.com ranked Mankato, Minnesota as the second-best college town in the United States.
+Mankato is widely considered a college town, with 32.1% of the population between the ages of 15 and 24.
+In 2017, Schools.com ranked Mankato the nation's second-best college town.

 Student organizations

-There are over 200 academic student groups, intramural sports, leadership and religious organizations, honorary and professional fraternities and sororities, and special interest groups that students can join.
+Students can join over 200 academic student groups, intramural sports, leadership and religious organizations, honorary and professional fraternities and sororities, and special interest groups.
 There is an active Panhellenic Council and Intrafraternity Council.
-Active fraternities include Phi Kappa Psi, Sigma Nu, Lambda Chi Alpha, Tau Kappa Epsilon, Sigma Chi, and Phi Delta Theta.
-Active sororities include Alpha Chi Omega, Gamma Phi Beta, Alpha Sigma Alpha, Sigma Sigma Sigma, and Zeta Phi Beta.

 Media

 Print

 Founded in 1926, The Reporter is the university's student-run newspaper.
-The Reporter covers Minnesota State athletics, campus happenings, editorials and thought pieces, as well as state and national news.
-Weekly editions are released during the fall and spring academic terms.
-Its office is located within the Centennial Student Union.
+It covers Minnesota State athletics and campus happenings and publishes editorials and thought pieces.
+Weekly editions come out during the fall and spring academic terms.
+Its office is in the Centennial Student Union.

 Radio

-89.7 KMSU 'The Maverick' is the official radio station of Minnesota State University, Mankato.
+89.7FM KMSU is MNSU's official radio station.
 It was founded in 1963.
-Its office is located in the Alumni Foundation Center.

 Centennial Student Union

 Opened on October 27, 1967, the Centennial Student Union is a 213,000 square foot space that serves as a central campus hub.
-The CSU is home to many university departments including: Student Activities, Student Government, The Reporter, Counseling Center, Kearney International Center, the Multicultural Center, the Veterans Resource Center, the LGBT Center, Maverick Bullpen, Ostrander Auditorium, and the campus bookstore.
-The CSU is also home to MavAve, a collection of fast-food establishments including: Starbucks, Taco Bell, Chick-fil-A, and a wide assortment of other options.
+The CSU is home to many university departments, including Student Activities, Student Government, The Reporter, Counseling Center, Kearney International Center, Multicultural Center, Women's Center, Veterans Resource Center, LGBT Center, Maverick Bullpen, Ostrander Auditorium, and the campus bookstore.

-Student Activities
+Student activities

-Student Activities at Minnesota State University, Mankato is home to a wide variety of departments including: Registered Student Organizations (RSOs), Community Engagement Office, Greek Life & Off-Campus Housing, and Student Events Team.
+Student Activities at MNSU is home to a wide variety of departments, including Registered Student Organizations (RSOs), Community Engagement Office, Greek Life & Off-Campus Housing, and Student Events Team.
 Student Events Team hosts campus-wide events including homecoming concerts and the annual CSU Haunted House Takeover.